 Ottawa man challenges extradition order

-French authorities suspect Hassan Diab, 59, was involved in the anti-Semitic bombing of a Paris synagogue in 1980 that killed four people and injured dozens of others.
-Diab denies any role in the deadly attack, saying the unwavering moral principle throughout his life has been to promote equality and respect for all.
+French authorities suspect Diab, 59, was involved in the anti-Semitic bombing of a Paris synagogue in 1980 that killed four people and injured dozens of others.
+It was the final day of a Jewish festival known as Simchas Torah.

 In April last year, then-justice minister Rob Nicholson signed an extradition order surrendering Diab to France.